 Unawatuna Beach, Sri Lanka

 What to do: Bird-watchers can glimpse about 60 different species, and boat tours will bring you out for whale watching.
-If you like spotting sea creatures, consider visiting these beaches that have the clearest water in the world.
+Like peeping sea creatures?
+Consider visiting these beaches that have the clearest water.

 White Beach, Philippines